Nehailaa/Tech-Blog/README.md

 💻

-`Run the following command at the root of your project and answer the prompted questions:`
+`Run the following command at the root of your project:`

 `npm start`